-Sometimes, an Objective-C method definition will use the same keyword argument name twice (for example, NSLayoutConstraint has a +constraintWithItem:attribute:relatedBy:toItem:attribute:multiplier:constant: selector, using the attribute keyword twice).
+Sometimes, an Objective-C method definition will use the same keyword argument name twice.
 This is legal in Objective-C, but not in Python, as you can't repeat a keyword argument in a method call.
-In this case, you can use a suffix on the ambiguous keyword argument to make it unique.
-Any content after and including the will be stripped when making the Objective-C call:
+In this case, you can use a "long form" of the method to explicitly invoke a descriptor by replacing colons with underscores: